Azure/k8s-infra/docs/proposals/generic-reconciler.md

 ### Spec vs status

 In Kubernetes, objects have `spec` and `status` properties which is generally a useful split for managing objects.
-Additionally, looking at Terraform, properties can fall into a number of categories: writeable (can be freely updated), readonly (computed values that can't be read but are useful to be able to retrieve), and create-only (can be specified when the resource is created but are immutable thereafter).
+Additionally, looking at Terraform, properties can fall into a number of categories: writeable (can be freely updated), readonly (computed values that can't be written but are useful to be able to retrieve), and create-only (can be specified when the resource is created but are immutable thereafter).

 There a likely a number of heuristic that can be pulled out from the RP's swagger specs to inform the autogen code and allow is to make distinctions between `spec` and `status`.